muses-code-js/coding-dojo/04-05-17/katas/roman-numerals/README.md

 ## Problem Description

-The Romans were a clev`er bunch.
+The Romans were a clever bunch.
 They conquered most of Europe and ruled it for hundreds of years.
 They invented concrete and straight roads and even bikinis.
 One thing they never discovered though was the number zero.
 This made writing and dating extensive histories of their exploits slightly more challenging, but